About

 Successful agile transformations are an investment.
 Before kicking off, ensure there is commitment from the executives to slow down the feature work so the team can focus on continuous improvement.

-Virginia Satir’s Change Model is a good reference for describing what the company may experience as they grow and change.
-Review the model with executives and explain work will slow down during steps 2 and 3, but will start to pick back up at step 4.
+Virginia Satir's Change Model is a good reference for describing what the company may experience as they grow and change.
+Review the model with executives and explain work will slow down during the "Chaos" phase, but will start to pick back up during "Integration."
 Not only will the work pick up, but it is highly likely that performance will more than double, resulting in higher value in a shorter amount of time.
+Setting this expectation upfront, through deliberate change management, prevents leaders from pulling the plug during the natural performance dip.

 How about teams that are not moving to agile, such as Legal, Operations, etc?
 Move forward with a framework (scrum or lean) and then as challenges arise when working with these teams, identify them as impediments that will be resolved by the teams.